Skip to Content

 Our Chicago family-based immigration lawyer at Aparicio Immigration Law can assist you with each step of the sponsorship process.
 Our team can assess your loved one’s eligibility and help you prepare the necessary paperwork and application materials.
 We have a strong track record of delivering favorable results and can provide the experienced guidance you need and deserve.

 Schedule an initial consultation to learn more about family sponsorship by contacting us online.
 We assist clients in Illinois, Indiana, and Wisconsin.
+Se habla Español.

 Only United States citizens and lawful permanent residents can sponsor their loved ones for green cards.
-The types of family members you can sponsor will depend on whether you are a citizen or lawful permanent resident.
+The types of family members you can sponsor will depend on whether you are a citizen or a lawful permanent resident.

 United States citizens can sponsor: